Head and Assistant Instructor: Steps 1, 2, or 3

 - Complete a Massachusetts Work Based Learning Plan for each of your instructors

-- Attend all 5 days of staff orientation
+- Attend 3 days of senior staff orientation and 5 days of all-staff orientation

 - Attend staff meetings

-- Be a cooperative member of the Youth Program staff
+- Be a constructive and friendly member of the Courageous team

 - Maintain a fun, positive, friendly atmosphere for your students